Let there be fire! *Ignites lighter*

 - You think flambéing is cute/kewl/beast/rad/slammin' - and the like.

 - You just stole your dad's cigarette lighter for this purpose.

 - You think flambéing is meditation.

 - You just had a really ugly breakup.

 - You are on a first dinner date at home.

 Always do a flambé with people around.
 I am not talking about safety, I mean entertainment.
 Make it special.
-Come on.. who wants to set fire to a dish alone in a kitchen?
+Come on... who wants to set fire to a dish alone in a kitchen?
 Have people around to watch and gasp as you send out those flames.
 And win applause - that is, if you can manage it without a fire fountain situation.
-I wouldn't risk having my mother or father around.
-Let me tell you a secret now; they wouldn't probably let me do it if they knew what would be happening.
+I wouldn't risk having my mother or father around, just saying.
+Let me tell you a secret now; they wouldn't probably let me do it if they knew what was happening.
 It's better that they get their sleep while I finish this thing off.

 That's done.
 Here's the cheesy cheesecake song for today.
 Night Fever by Bee Gees.

 I used the same recipe in the last post to make the Japanese Cheesecake.
 What I added here were the caramelized apples.
 For that - Add butter into a saucepan.
 Cook apples [2 ones - peeled, cored and diced up into cubes] with brown sugar [3 tbsp] and cinnamon [1/2 tsp] gently.
 It should become tender.
 Stir in a teaspoon of vanilla extract and cool.